ThilinaManamgoda/ansible-apim/README.md

-# WSO2 API Management Ansible scripts
+# WSO2 API Management Ansible scriptss

 This repository contains the Ansible scripts for installing and configuring WSO2 API Management.